slittorin/home-assistant-maintenance/README.md

 Since the sensor `balboa_spa_heater_running_time_hour` is also used by `balboa_spa_heater_consumption_hour`, `balboa_spa_circulation_pump_heater_consumption_hour`, `balboa_spa_heater_cost_hour` and `balboa_spa_circulationpump_heater_cost_hour` these are also wrong (note that `balboa_spa_circulationpump_consumption_hour` was not wrong).

+We therefore need to delete data (we cannot restore/correct any data).

 #### For Recorder database (MariaDB) i am using MySQL Workbench and excel to correct:

 Since the database structure has been changed a few version back (at writing, the version is 2022.11.2), we cannot reuse all from the error with SMA-data.